aaronmallen/activeinteractor/README.md

 `Proc`, or `Symbol` method name and take the same conditional arguments outlined in those two modules.

+**NOTE:** When using symbolized method names as arguments the context class will first attempt to invoke the method on itself, if it cannot find the defined method it will attempt to invoke it on the interactor.
+Be concious of scope when defining these methods.

 #### Validation Callbacks

 We can do work before an interactor's context is validated with the `before_context_validation` method: